dsnyder10/HMM-Annotation-Tools/README.md

 You should install Biopython for optimal use.

-#HMMER
+pip install biopython

+If you need to install conda for HHSuite, use the following.

+conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge

+HMMER

-To obtain HMMER releases, visit hmmer.org for the latest release.
+To obtain HMMER releases directly from the site, visit hmmer.org for the latest release.

 Download and install latest release: